atifsiddiqui10/Fantasy-Premier-League/README.md

 ## Picking the team
 After looking at different options we settled on a type pf simple constained optimisation model called linear program.
-### Constraints for picking a team:
+### Constraints for picking a team
      1) Budget of 100M
      2) Starting line up of 11 players and 4 subs
      3) No more than 3 players from the same team

 ## Linear Programming
 A linear program allows the efficient exact optimisation of a objective function subject to constraints, where the objective function and the constraints are linear in the decision variables.

 ### Example
-An example of an integer linear program is as follows:
+An example of an integer linear program is as follows
     1) objective function: $F = \sum_{i=0}^{N}x_i V_i$
     2) constraints: $\sum_{i=0}^{N}x_i C_i \le 100$
              $\sum_{i=0}^{N}x_i \le 10$